A timeline of the Stoneman Douglas High School shooting

 On 20 October 2021, Nickolas Cruz finally pled guilty to all charges and apologised for his actions.

-His sentencing was delayed multiple times because of the Covid-19 pandemic but now looks to be going ahead at last.
+His sentencing was delayed multiple times because of the Covid-19 pandemic but finally began on 18 July.
 It could take several months given the huge number of witnesses expected to testify.

 Register for free to continue reading